Privacy Policy

 We use the Google Tag Manager.
 The provider is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.

-Google Tag Manager is a tool that we can use to integrate tracking or statistics tools and other technologies on our website.
+Google Tag Manager is a tool that we can use to integrate tracking or statistical tools and other technologies on our website.
 The Google Tag Manager itself does not create any user profiles, does not store any cookies and does not carry out any independent analyses.
 It is only used to manage and display the tools integrated via it.
-However, Google Tag Manager records your IP address, which may also be transmitted to Google’s parent company in the United States.
+However, Google Tag Manager collects your IP address, which may also be transmitted to Google’s parent company in the United States.

 The use of Google Tag Manager is based on Art.
 6 para.
 1 lit. f GDPR.
 The website operator has a legitimate interest in the fast and uncomplicated integration and management of various tools on its website.
 If a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 para.
 1 lit. a GDPR and § 25 para.
 1 TTDSG, insofar as the consent includes the storage of cookies or access to information in the user’s end device (e.g. device fingerprinting) within the meaning of the TTDSG.
 Consent can be revoked at any time.